-Visiting Christmas Island?
-You have found my personal notes and travel tips, such as the best time to visit Christmas Island and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+The best time to visit Christmas Island and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
 Enjoy!

 Christmas Island is located far northwest of Perth, Australia…closer to Indonesia.
 It is home to a natural wonder.
 Read on…